petershin/liferay-learn/docs/commerce/latest/en/pricing/promoting-products/creating-a-promotion.md

 ---
 # Creating a Promotion

-You can follow the steps below to create a promotion that reduces the price of all products in the catalog by 20% on the 4th of July.
+The example below creates a promotion that reduces the price of all products in the catalog by 20% on the 4th of July.
 All accounts, account groups, channels, and order types are eligible for this promotion.

 1. Open the *Global Menu* (![Applications Menu icon](../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Promotions*.